 Leprechauns look like tiny, pale, red-headed men with beards.
 They usually have a grouchy disposition.
-Whenever they appear in stories, they are usually wearing a cocked hat (a black or green hat with a buckle), green coat with gold buttons, green pants and shiny black shoes (sometimes with a buckle.)
+Whenever they appear in stories, they are usually wearing a cocked hat (a black or green hat with a buckle), a green coat with gold buttons, green pants, and shiny black shoes (sometimes with a buckle.)

 The word “leprechaun” actually means “small body.”
 Many times people talk about leprechauns being the size of fairies.
 But, some people say leprechauns can be up to 2 feet tall.

 It is said that leprechauns earn a gold coin on their birthday each year.
 Because they live to be very, very, old, they store all their gold in big pots that they keep hidden.